egarrisxn/jquery-quiz-game-2023/README.md

 3. There are 10 multiple choice questions you'll need to answer.
 4. After the game has completed, you'll be prompted to enter a name for the leaderboard.
 5. You may clear that leaderboard with a click of a button at anytime.

-## Acknowledgements

-Emily Mclean and Ashley Giraldo from my bootcamp really helped me get through this one.
-Thank you!

 ## License